Enabling Traffic Throttling

-- Select the Throttle network traffic check box.
+- Select the Throttle network traffic to check box.

-- In the Throttle to field, specify the maximum speed that must be used to transfer VM data from source to target.
+- In the Throttle network traffic to field, specify the maximum speed that must be used to transfer data from source to target.

-- In the Apply throttling section, specify the time interval during which the rule must be enforced.
-You can select to use throttling rules all the time or schedule traffic throttling at specific time intervals, for example, during business hours to minimize the impact of data protection activities on the production network.
+- In the section below the Throttle network traffic to field, specify the time interval during which the speed must be limited.
+You can throttle the traffic all the time or at specific time intervals, for example, during business hours.

 Several Rules with Traffic Throttling

 If you create several rules with the same ranges of IP addresses, make sure that time intervals of the rules do not overlap.
 For example, to manage network traffic during business and non-business hours, you can create the rules as shown below.
 These rules have the same ranges of IP addresses.

 - Rule 1.
 Speed limit: 1 Mbps; time interval: Monday through Friday from 7 AM to 7 PM.

 - Rule 2.
 Speed limit: 10 Mbps; time interval: Saturday through Sunday from 7 AM to 7 PM.

 With such rules, Veeam Backup & Replication will limit the speed up to 1 Mbps during business hours and up to 10 Mbps during non-business hours.